learning-zone/angular-basics/README.md

 1. What are the various kinds of directives?
 1. What are router events?
 1. What is IVY Renderer?
 Is it supported by Angular 7?
+1. what is auxiliary routes in angular 7